lexandro/dockery/README.md

 0.3.0
 - Add: add search for container diff
+- Add: commit container as image
+- Add: push image to the repository

 0.3.1
 - Add: helper links to the known fields/information pieces to help understand